 The results of the interventions were clear: during the study the levels of unsafe behaviours while working at height reduced by 82%, and by 93% for material movements in just 12 weeks.

-The study recently won the ‘Health, Safety & Wellbeing Initiative of the Year’ award at the Association for Project Safety’s National CDM Awards 2018.
+The study recently won an International Safety Award with Merit from the British Safety Council, and ‘Health, Safety & Wellbeing Initiative of the Year’ award at the Association for Project Safety’s National CDM Awards 2018.

 The interventions included three key features:

 - A focus on wellbeing, with staff encouraged to take rest breaks in a canteen, painted Baker-Miller Pink, and supplied games to further help reduce stress hormones.

 - A gold card rewards system to encourage safety was introduced, with all workers entered into a weekly lottery to win prizes.
 Unsafe workers were withdrawn from the lottery and anyone losing their card caused their whole team to be excluded.

 - A weekly walk around with a subcontractor and a health, safety and wellbeing specialist advising colleagues on safety, with scripted questions developed by psychologists.

 “We have invested heavily in this because we believed it would work,” said John Coyle, Director of Health, Safety and Wellbeing at Overbury.
 “The lessons we have learned here can be applied to any project size, and don’t require a large financial investment to see a significant change.
 We are already sharing learnings from this study into our other projects nationwide.”

 “Knowing our initiatives have helped the site operatives feel better at work and reduce unsafe behaviours is priceless.”